makowildcat/browsary/README.md

 - Handle different orientation (horizontal/vertical) and size of screens (here screenshot from Nexus 7 in landscape)

 ![Alt text](/screenshot/n7_landscape.png?raw=true "Nexus 7 (landscape)")

+## Known issues
+- Code is maybe a bit ugly

+(Code refactoring must be done - it was my second android app)